Mexico begins reopening despite coronavirus onslaught fears

 Mexico's guidelines, published overnight, require companies to submit to authorities health protocols for exiting the coronavirus lockdown.
 Firms will then be told within 72 hours if they can resume operations.
 General Motors Co, which operates one of its most important plants in the city of Silao in central Mexico, told workers there to prepare to return to work on Wednesday.
 GM also told Mexican suppliers the company expected to comply quickly with the new regulations.

-Activists comprised of former GM workers on Monday called for an independent committee elected by workers to inspect the company's plants for proper sanitary measures.
+Activists composed of former GM workers called on Monday for an independent committee elected by workers to inspect the company's plants for proper sanitary measures.
 "We think they are measures that they are not really going to take seriously," said Israel Cervantes, who says he was unjustly fired from the company last year after trying to create an independent union.

-In a video sent to Silao employees, GM said workers will be spaced apart, screened for COVID-19 symptoms upon entering each day and be given masks and glasses to be worn at all times, among other measures.
-GM did not immediately respond to a request for comment.
+In a video sent to Silao employees, GM said workers would be spaced apart, screened for COVID-19 symptoms on entering each day and be given masks and glasses to be worn at all times.
+In response to queries from Reuters, GM said its protocols were in line with or tougher than guidelines from the World Health Organization and the U.S. Centers for Disease Control and Prevention, and that Mexican authorities would be responsible for monitoring companies.

-"Today they can start doing the paperwork so that companies in the construction, transport, and mining industries can start their activities, beginning with their health protocols," Lopez Obrador said in his daily conference.
-The government said the guidelines will lead to a gradual reopening that follows a so-called traffic light system put in place by authorities.
+"Today they can start doing the paperwork so that companies in the construction, transport and mining industries can start their activities, beginning with their health protocols," Lopez Obrador told his daily news conference.
+The government said the guidelines would lead to a gradual reopening that follows a so-called traffic light system put in place by authorities.

-"HOPE" Some 300 municipalities with no coronavirus cases and bordering others with no cases - called "municipalities of hope" - were also due to start lifting the lockdown on Monday although Mexican media reported some states did not allow the relaxation.
+'MUNICIPALITIES OF HOPE' Some 300 municipalities with no coronavirus cases and bordering others with no cases - called "municipalities of hope" - were also due to start lifting the lockdown on Monday, although Mexican media reported some states did not allow the relaxation.

-On May 12, Mexico reported a record number of deaths in a single day with 353 fatalities.
+Last Tuesday, Mexico reported a record number of deaths in a single day, with 353 fatalities.
 That grim news was followed on Friday by a reported 2,437 new coronavirus infections, a one-day record rise in cases since the start of the pandemic.
-A poll by newspaper Reforma showed on Monday that 67% of Mexicans believe the worst of the pandemic is still to come, while only 20% think the worst is over, according to a survey of 400 adults conducted from May 12 to 14.
+A poll by newspaper Reforma showed on Monday that 67% of Mexicans believed the worst of the pandemic was still to come, while only 20% thought the worst was over.
+The poll surveyed 400 adults from last Tuesday to Thursday.

-Critics, including some within Lopez Obrador's own ruling MORENA party, worry that restarting factories too soon could exacerbate the spread the of the virus before it has been brought under control.

 ALSO READ